dlebansais/Easly-Language/Doc/Nodes/Assertion.md

     return Result;
 ```

+## Assertion in types
-For assertions in types, no code is added, because the assertion is tested inside the callee.
+In this case, no code is added, because the assertion is tested inside the callee.

+## Attribute ensure clause

 For assertions in attribute features, a special procedure is added to the code, to check assertions and then set the attribute.
 This procedure is called instead of just setting the attribute value.